amitchell05/100-days-of-code/log.md

 **Thoughts**: It was nice to share my progress with my father, who likes technology.

+### Day 19: September 9, 2020

+**Today's Progress**: We reviewed objects and the Math method in CoderGirl's class today.
+I'm completed most of the studios, but struggled with understanding the instructions.

+**Thoughts**: I'm glad I understand objects mostly, but I need to improve my problem-solving skills.
+Hopefully, tomorrow will be better.

 ## Saved Example

 ### Day 1: June 27, Monday